Akintola94/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  8-Value stored in environment variable"
  9-prints the result of POWER divided by DIVIDE, followed by a new line 10-The result of BREATH to the power LOVE
+ 11-converts a number from base 2 to base 10